-The weather will most likely be a pretty big deciding factor when you’re considering what time of year to visit Croatia.
+The weather will most likely be a pretty big deciding factor if you’re wondering when to go to Croatia.

-As such, almost anytime between May and October is suitable for a holiday in Croatia.
+As such, almost anytime between May and October is suitable for a holiday.
 Temperatures are already relatively pleasant in May – coastal temperatures may be in the low 20s °C/low 70s °F and there’s a good deal of sunshine.
 Swimming in the sea should be possible too – although it may still be a little on the chilly side, especially in the early part of the month!
 Understandably, the further south you go, the warmer the sea will be – so if you’re very keen for some sea swimming, consider holidaying in the south Dalmatia (e.g. Dubrovnik) area.

 Likewise, September will still see very good weather and the sea (having heated up all summer) will definitely still be warm enough for swimming.
 This pleasant weather often stretches out into October.